gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Maddy let out her breath with a whoosh.
 "Come on," she ordered the others.

-"Come where?"
+"Where?"
 Bluster demanded.

 Maddy gave him a cold look.
 "Anywhere that isn't here.
-But if you two want to stay, go ahead.
+But if you want to stay put, go ahead.
 Come on, Sindy."
 She took her sister's paw and started walking.
-A moment later the grumbling goats followed them.
+A moment later the goat twins followed them.

 *Shlurp shlurp shlurp...*
-At first Maddy tried to pick her way from rock to rock, but her feet were soaked and muddy after just a few dozen steps so she gave up and just trudged in as straight a line as she could, which wasn't very straight.
+At first Maddy tried to pick her way from rock to rock, but her feet were soaked and muddy after just a few steps so she gave up and just trudged in as straight a line as she could, which wasn't very straight.
-The river was wide and shallow in the Mire, and any three people would have had four different opinions about where its bank actually was, or whether indeed it had one.
+The river was wide and shallow in the Mire, and any three people would have had four different opinions about where its bank actually was, or whether even it had one.
 The smell of damp vegetation was almost overpowering.
 A sharp chemical tang came and went, reminding Maddy of the turpentine she used to clean her paintbrushes